mchia157/PersonalPortfolio/README.md

 # Portfolio Website
 Welcome to my portfolio!
-This repository showcases my projects, skills, creative work, and career goals, combining technical expertise with engaging design.
-The gh-pages branch contains the React app built from that source code, while the master branch contains the source code.
+Built with HTML, CSS, JavaScript, and the React library, this repository showcases my projects, skills, creative work, and career goals, blending technical expertise with engaging design.
+The gh-pages branch hosts the React app built from this source code, while the master branch contains the source files.